 |Display||AMOLED displays don’t need a backlight, screen pixels are actually turned off to produce blacks, which can save energy.
 Super AMOLED has improved visibility in direct sunlight.
 LCD displays use a backlight, which reduces contrast.
-IPS LCD displays has truer colour reproduction and looks better when you view the screen from an angle.|
+An IPS LCD display has truer colour reproduction and looks better when you view the screen from an angle.|

-|OS||The operating system.
+|OS||This is the operating system.
 The Apple iOS works seamlessly with the App store for a dynamic and engaging mobile phone experience.
-Android is an open source platform created by Google — anyone can have a play with it.
+Android is an open source platform created by Google, meaning anyone can play around with it.
 All the phones on the list use the Android OS except the Apple iPhones.|

-|RAM||RAM is your phone’s short term memory.
-When you use an app, instead of writing data to your phone’s internal storage or SD card (long term memory), the data is stored in the device’s RAM so it can be recalled quickly and easily when it’s needed.
+|RAM||RAM is your phone’s short-term memory.
+When you use an app, instead of writing data to your phone’s internal storage or SD card (long-term memory), the data is stored in the device’s RAM so it can be recalled quickly and easily when it’s needed.
 The more RAM the better.|

 The Apple iPhone has far less RAM than the Android smartphones.
 When the RAM fills up on an Android phone, RAM is recycled through a memory heavy process called garbage collection.
 Apple does it differently and is able to run just as smoothly with half the RAM of most Android mobile phones.

-|Mega pixels||MP is short for Megapixels and is generally accepted as a guide for image quality.
+|Mega pixels||MP is short for megapixels and is generally accepted as a guide for image quality.
 More megapixels doesn’t mean a better looking photo.
 Megapixels are about the maximum size of the image and the image quality.
-The more megapixels, the larger you can ‘blow up’ your picture without it becoming distorted.|
+The more megapixels, the larger you can blow up your picture without it becoming distorted.|

 |Sensor size||Too many megapixels for a small image sensor will ruin the image quality.|

 10 best phones you can buy in Australia